-Kate Hill, RN, grew up outside of Philadelphia and is a graduate of Einstein Medical Center School of Nursing.
-As an Army Nurse, Kate served in Viet Nam where she was awarded the Bronze Star.
-Kate has worked with orthopedic patients in several capacities including nearly 3 decades with Biomet in various capacities.
+Kate Hill, RN, is a graduate of Albert Einstein Medical Center School of Nursing in Philadelphia, PA.
+As an Army Nurse, Kate served in Viet Nam (27th Surgical Hospital in Chu Lai) where she was awarded the Bronze Star for meritorious service.
+Kate has worked with orthopedic patients in several capacities including Head Nurse of Orthopedics in Newark, NJ., followed by Biomet working in various capacities.